 We each have around 20 pairs.
 With six of us, and each of us thankfully having two feet, there are about 240 socks in the house.
 Half of those socks, those belonging to me and my two sons, look very similar.

 With my wife and I both running businesses and dealing with the logistical complexity of managing a rural taxi service for socially active teenagers, sorting socks into pairs is not something we can make much time for.
 And it's not that we haven't tried.

 And so, my sock drawer was always a mess of random, unmatched socks.

-My random unmatched socks, my sons' random unmatched socks.
-And occasionally, a random unmatched sock belonging to my 10-year-old daughter.
+This included my random unmatched socks, my sons' random unmatched socks, and occasionally, a random unmatched sock belonging to my 10-year-old daughter.

-Every morning, I'd open my sock drawer and sigh.
+Every morning, I would open my sock drawer and sigh.
 I knew if I wanted two socks the same, I'd have to hunt through the drawer, hoping to find two that looked alike.